How to Write a Blog (or: What I Learned By Doing It)

 Privacy, anonymity, and platform

 Blogging is putting yourself on the record.
-What you share and under what name are difficult to undo, so deep consideration is required.
+That is worth taking seriously before you start, not to discourage you from starting, but because the decisions you make early about what you share and under what name are difficult to undo.
 I write under my own name because I am writing about things I would stand behind in any other context, but that is a choice that carries tradeoffs: professional visibility, searchability, and the permanent internet archive of your younger opinions all come with it.
-I also made a decision early in my life about my privacy online: I can't be doxxed so easily because I'm already open about who I am.
-You can google me, you can find my website, my social media and my linktree.

 Anonymity is a legitimate option, especially if you are writing about topics where your professional identity and your personal opinions are in tension.
 The tradeoff is that anonymous writing carries less authority: readers cannot evaluate your credibility the way they can when you attach a name and a record to a claim.
 That may not matter for what you are writing, but it is worth knowing.